 The trivia items below may give away important plot points.

-There are several vampire references throughout the film, including: - Jack Graham asks Ann to tell Catherine the story of Dracula. - Uncle Charlie comes from Philadelphia, "Pennsylvania."
-Dracula comes from "Transylvania." - Uncle Charlie's line 'The same blood runs through our veins' is from the 1931 film Dracula, were Dracula says the exact same line in reference to Mina when he and Van Helsing have their "battle of wills" to prove he now has power over her. - Telephathic communication between Young Charlie and Uncle Charlie is also connected to the relationship between Mina Harker and Dracula. - Uncle Charlie is also killed on the train "returning" to the east, much like how Dracula dies returning to the east. - As the landlady lowers the blind and the light disappears from his face, Uncle Charlie rises.
+There are several vampire references throughout the movie, including: - Jack Graham asks Ann to tell Catherine the story of Dracula. - Uncle Charlie comes from Philadelphia, "Pennsylvania".
+Dracula comes from "Transylvania". - Uncle Charlie's line 'The same blood runs through our veins' is from Dracula (1931), were Dracula says the same line in reference to Mina when he and Van Helsing have their "battle of wills" to prove he now has power over her. - Telephathic communication between Young Charlie and Uncle Charlie is also connected to the relationship between Mina Harker and Dracula. - Uncle Charlie is also killed on the train "returning" to the east, much like how Dracula dies returning to the east. - As the landlady lowers the blind and the light disappears from his face, Uncle Charlie rises.
 This image is also interesting to note, as the blinds are traditionally drawn where there is a dead man in the room.

 Other vampire references: When the audience is first introduced to Uncle Charlie, he is lying on his bed, arms folded across his chest, suggestive of a vampire lying in his coffin.
-Uncle Charlie remains unseen on the train (traveling to Santa Rosa) is a lot like Dracula's trip from Transylvania to London.
-Unlike Dracula who drains the blood from a living being, Uncle Charlie corrupts the minds of the young ones by taking their innocence from them.
+Uncle Charlie's remaining unseen on the train (travelling to Santa Rosa) is a lot like Dracula's trip from Transylvania to London.
+Unlike Dracula, who drains the blood from a living being, Uncle Charlie corrupts the minds of the young ones by taking their innocence from them.